The Jeanette Lipman Children's Defense Clinic

 6. To deepen students’ understanding of the importance of developing sound strategies for establishing rapport with clients, communicating effectively, obtaining concrete, detailed, and relevant information, and listening actively.

-7. To develop students’ understanding of the major systems that intersect with the criminal legal system.
+7. To develop students’ understanding of the significant systems that intersect with the criminal legal system.

-9. To help students understand the roles everyone plays in juvenile court and how we can all collaborate to ensure the best outcomes for our clients.
+9. This is to help students understand the roles everyone plays in juvenile court and how we can all collaborate to ensure the best outcomes for our clients.

 11. To teach students to proactively and responsibly manage their case files and practice inputting case data into electronic case systems.

-12. To allow students to become more comfortable negotiating with prosecutors, preparing witnesses for trial, conducting direct and cross-examinations, developing a case theme, developing and arguing motions, preparing opening and closing statements, and developing sentencing arguments.
+12. This course is designed to help students become more comfortable negotiating with prosecutors, preparing witnesses for trial, conducting direct and cross-examinations, developing a case theme, creating and arguing motions, preparing opening and closing statements, and developing sentencing arguments.

 13. To integrate consideration of ethical responsibilities in all aspects of practice and encourage students to demonstrate ethical, professional, and responsible behavior.